dacz/dchere.com/content/posts/who-are-you.md

 … each round your stone is chosen by a chance?
 And the same for your playmate.

-Who is the winner and who is the looser?
+Who are you?
+The winner or the looser?

-Is there any looser?
+Or is there any looser at all?

 [**Try by yourself.**](/ttt)